ezcg/reactGameWithHighscoreDb/apigateway/README.md

 # Before creating Resources/Methods, do:

-* Click on Models in the sidebar, add scoreModel.json and name it score.
+* Click on Models in the sidebar, add scoreModel.json and name it 'score'.
 * Click on Authorizers in the sidebar and add an Authorizer.
 Select Cognito as the authorizer and add the user pool you created in Cognito.

 # Creating the /score POST method